-Preheat oven to 375 degrees.
 Spray a small baking dish (like an 8 x 8-inch square) with cooking spray.

 Combine cooked orzo, peas, prosciutto, cream or half-and-half, pesto, mascarpone and half the Parmesan cheese in a large bowl.
 Season to taste with salt and black pepper to taste.